emilsw/ew/optimize/angelusdirect.md

  * A free ($29/month) account on [**Convert.com**](http://www.convert.com/).
 I’m a certified specialist.
  * A free ($33/month) pro account on [**Hotjar.com**](https://www.hotjar.com/).
 A powerful research tool.
  * Access to all the research material.
-Heatmaps, scrollmaps, survey results, user sessions replays...valuable information on how your site is actually used and who your customers really are.
+Heatmaps, scrollmaps, survey results, user sessions replays...valuable information on how your site is actually used and who your customers really are (knowing this will help you become better at marketing your products).
  * Optimization plan for the next 6 months (list of proposed A/B tests and changes based on the insights I found that will help you grow your business).
  * A/B test for the following month.
 I set up, run and monitor the test.